Fitz Lee (Medal of Honor)

-Fitz Lee (June 1866 – September 14, 1899) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration—the Medal of Honor—due to his actions at the Battle of Tayacoba in the Spanish–American War.
-Lee and three of his fellow Buffalo Soldiers were the last black servicemen to be presented the Medal of Honor for more than half a century.
-He is the namesake of the Fort Lee army base in Virginia.
+Fitz Lee (June 1866 – September 14, 1899) was an American soldier who served as a cavalryman in the United States Army from 1889 to 1899.
+An African-American Buffalo Soldier, Lee is a recipient of the United States' highest military decoration—the Medal of Honor—due to his actions at the Battle of Tayacoba during the Spanish–American War.
+Since 2025, Lee has been the namesake of the Fort Lee army base in Virginia.